 A Day at LMC

-Students are engaged in steady musical activity from 8am to 4pm each day.
-Mornings often begin with warm up classes and lessons, followed by a faculty coached small ensemble rehearsals.
-After lunch, most students head to the orchestra and pianists go to repertoire class, followed by music theory and rhythm class.
+Students are engaged in steady musical activity from 8 a.m. to 4 p.m. each day.
+Mornings often begin with warm-up classes and lessons, followed by a faculty-coached small ensemble rehearsals.
+After lunch, most students head to the orchestra and pianists go to repertoire class, followed by music theory and rhythm classes.
 LMC offers optional coursework in composition, conducting, chorus and jazz studies.

 In August, the Senior Session trains with musicians from The Philadelphia Orchestra for one week, which includes master classes, optional lessons, a side-by-side reading and/or sectionals.

-While training at Luzerne Music Center you simultaneously take in the great outdoors of Adirondack Park.
-To release from the intense musical day, LMC offers recreational activities such as softball, ping-pong, badminton, volleyball, basketball and arts & crafts.
+While training at Luzerne Music Center, you simultaneously take in the great outdoors of the Adirondack Park.
+To release from the intense musical day, LMC offers recreational activities such as softball, ping-pong, badminton, basketball, soccer, and arts and crafts.

-After dinner, the counselors lead organized group activities such as kickball, ice cream social, movie night, capture-the-flag, and the LMC Olympics, a campus favorite in 2018.
+After dinner, the counselors lead organized group activities such as kickball, ice cream socials, movie night, games of Capture the Flag, and the LMC Olympics, a campus favorite in 2019.

 Both sessions conclude with a camper dance and Luzie awards ceremony.